ForgeRock/ds-operator/README.md

 A "rollback" procedure is as follows:

 * Validate that you have a good snapshot to rollback to. `kubectl get volumesnapshots`.
-* Delete the directory deployment *and* the PVC claims.  `kubectl delete directoryservice/ds-idrepo-0 && kubectl delete pvc ds-idrepo-0` (repeat for all PVCs).
+* Delete the directory deployment *and* the PVC claims.
+For example: `kubectl delete directoryservice/ds-idrepo-0 && kubectl delete pvc ds-idrepo-0` (repeat for all PVCs).
 * Set the `spec.initializeFromSnapshotName` either to "latest" (assuming the operator is taking snapshots) or the name of a specific volume snapshot.
 * Redeploy the directory service.
 The new PVCs will be cloned from the snapshot.
 * *All* directory instances are initialized from the same snapshot volume.
 For example, in a two way replication topology,